Plaster on finger

 When to use hydrocolloid plasters

-surgical wounds, abrasions, and minor burns.
+Hydrocolloid plasters are suitable for hydrating and they can be used on surgical wounds, abrasionsminor burns, blisters and blood blisters.
 Due to their occlusive property, they can cover the nerve endings for thicker wounds and reduce pain.
 You can also use this plaster type for clean or uninfected wounds, and for medium-thickness wounds.

 Important note - before you choose a hydrocolloid dressing you should assess the amount of exudate.